Virtual Healthcare Research Seminar Series 2020-21

 Richard T. Thakor is an Assistant Professor of Finance at University of Minnesota, Carlson School of Management.
 He is also a Research Affiliate at the MIT Laboratory for Financial Engineering (LFE).
 He joined the finance department at University of Minnesota in June 2016 after earning his PhD in Financial Economics from MIT.
 He also holds an M.S. in Management Research from MIT, an MSc in Finance and Economics from the London School of Economics (LSE), and a B.A. (summa cum laude) in Economics and Psychology from Washington University in St. Louis.
 Prior to earning his PhD, he worked in investment management as a Derivatives Trading Analyst.
 His research interests are in empirical and theoretical corporate finance, in the areas of managerial decision-making, R&D investments, healthcare finance, and the effects of financial frictions on investment.

-Join us for this live virtual research seminar with Q&A. Pre-registration is required.
+Join us for this live virtual research seminar with Q&A on January 22, 7:30 PM IST.
+Pre-registration is required.

 Please note: Virtual Research Seminars are open to the public, but capacity is limited and pre-registration is required.
 Duration 60 minutes with speaker findings presented in the first 45 minutes and Q&A for the last 15 minutes.
 Registrations are accepted on a first-come, first-serve basis.
 Those who register will receive a Zoom link 1-2 hours before the seminar begins.